MBA: Accounting Specialization

 ***Offered every other year

 MIS 688 (Information Systems & Strategies in Orgs) is a recommended elective for all MBA students.
-This class does not count toward the Accountancy specialization, but will count towards the remaining electives students need to complete.
+This class does not count toward the MBA in Accounting specialization, but will count towards the remaining electives students need to complete.